Find out who supplies the property

 Call or go online with the existing supplier as soon as you move in.
 Give them your opening meter readings and your name.
 They'll set up an account for you on their default tariff.
 This is usually not the cheapest deal, so treat it as temporary while you shop around.

-Switch to a better deal
+Get my free moving plan →Switch to a better deal

 You're free to switch supplier from day one.
 Use a comparison site like Ofgem's accredited services to find the best tariff.
 A switch typically takes 2–3 weeks.
 Consider whether you want a fixed or variable tariff, and whether you'd benefit from a dual fuel deal (gas and electricity from the same supplier).
 Many suppliers also offer moving-home tariffs.
 Don't forget to also notify your water company and compare broadband deals at your new address.